deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Who were you talking to, anyway?"
 Adam asked her.
 There was nobody else present.

-"This is going to sound really stupid..."
-Ava's face went a little red as she tugged her shirt on and covered up.
+"This is going to sound really stupid…" Ava's face went a little red as she tugged her shirt on and covered up.

 "What?"

-"...I was talking to Sara."
+"…I was talking to Sara."

 Adam hesitated, then gently rested a concerned hand on her upper back.
-"Baby..."
+"Baby…"

 The term of endearment surprised him.
 After everything, after learning what she'd done, his first instinct was still to be tender and to love her?

 "I know."
 Ava nodded, and rubbed her face.
-“I know she's dead, I know.
-It's stupid, I just-”
+"I know she's dead, I know.
+It's stupid, I just-"

 "She was *fourteen,* Ava."
 Adam sat down.
-“Maybe not the best source of life wisdom, you know?”
+"Maybe not the best source of life wisdom, you know?"

 Ava sobbed a laugh, and they sat together in silence for a long time.
 Not touching, but close.